randolphpark/randolphpark.github.io/src/posts/BecomingATechnicalLeader.md

 Technical leaders possess great power in our society, but they are neither demons nor gods.
 They are ordinary people who happen to possess an effective approach to problem-solving, an approach based on leadership through innovation.
 Even without any technical background, other ordinary people can empower themselves and others by mastering some elements of this approach.

-## 6. The three great obstacles to innovation
+## Chapter 6.
+The three great obstacles to innovation

-6.1 Self-blindness, concealing your own behaviour, so you have no chance of changing
+- Self-blindness, concealing your own behaviour, so you have no chance of changing

-6.2 No-Problem Syndrome, convincing you that you already know the answer to all problems
+- No-Problem Syndrome, convincing you that you already know the answer to all problems

-6.3 Belief in the central dogma of academic psychology, blinding you to alternative solutions, even ones you could generate without help from anyone else
+- Belief in the central dogma of academic psychology, blinding you to alternative solutions, even ones you could generate without help from anyone else

-## 7. A tool for developing self-awareness
+## Chapter 7.
+A tool for developing self-awareness

-7.1 Starting now and continuing for three months, spend five minutes each day writing in a personal journal.
+- Starting now and continuing for three months, spend five minutes each day writing in a personal journal.

-7.2 Try to use physical paper.
+- Try to use physical paper.

-7.3 It is important to find some method that ensures you write your 5 minutes each day.
+- It is important to find some method that ensures you write your 5 minutes each day.

-7.4 Write everything down and find a format that fits you most.
+- Write everything down and find a format that fits you most.
 You can start with "Facts, feelings, findings" form.

-7.5 Take time, review and find your pattern..
+- Take time, review and find your pattern..

-## 8. Developing idea power
+## Chapter 8.
+Developing idea power

-**The problem-solving leader's central dogma**

-Any real problem has one more solution, which nobody has found-yet
+- **The problem-solving leader's central dogma**: Any real problem has one more solution, which nobody has found-yet

-**Creative errors**

-In fact, every mistake is a new idea, if seen by a mind prepared to use it.
+- **Creative errors**:  In fact, every mistake is a new idea, if seen by a mind prepared to use it.

-**Stolen ideas**

-You can take ideas from one person(called "plagiarising") or from many(called "research").
+- **Stolen ideas**: You can take ideas from one person(called "plagiarising") or from many(called "research").

-**Corrupted, stolen ideas**

-Introduce an error in a stolen idea.
+- **Corrupted, stolen ideas**: Introduce an error in a stolen idea.
 It might transform the idea into the most creative and valuable one.

-**Copulation**

-Putting together two ideas to form a new one that's better than either of their parent.
+- **Copulation**: Putting together two ideas to form a new one that's better than either of their parent.

-**Why ideas seem wicked**

-It's not an accident that error, theft, and copulation are the three great strategies for developing ideas.
+- **Why ideas seem wicked**: It's not an accident that error, theft, and copulation are the three great strategies for developing ideas.
 Their fundamental nature is shown by the role they play in the genetics of living systems.
 By the time, you may have noticed the relationship between the three great idea generators and the three great obstacles to innovation.
 Lack of self-awareness means that we never notice our errors, so we cannot capture them and convert them to something wonderful.
 Belief in our own master intelligence means that we would never think to copy the work of someone else, so we cannot benefit from creative theft.
 And knowing that there is one and only one right solution to every problem makes combining ideas seems foolish, so copulation is ruled out.

-## 9. The vision
+## Chapter 9.
+The vision

-The journey is always up and down.

 - It's not the event that matters, but your reaction to the event.
 - Everybody has failures, if only because their success leads them to fail.